Charles Pelkey: 2016

 In January 2016, Pelkey was the only member of the Wyoming Legislature to endorse Bernie Sanders for President in advance of that state's presidential caucuses.

 Pelkey was unopposed in the Democratic Party's August, 2016 primary.
 He defeated Republican Tom Schmit in November's General Election, winning with a margin of 52.29% to 47.71%.

 Following the 2016 General Election, Pelkey was elected as Minority Whip of the Wyoming House.

 2018

 Pelkey filed for reelection to a third term in May 2018.
 He was unopposed in the Democratic primary and faced Republican Roxie Hensley in November's general election.
 Pelkey won the election, earning 60.1% of the vote to Hensley's 39.9%.
 Following the November election, Pelkey was re-elected as Minority Whip in the Wyoming House by members of the Democratic caucus.

 2020

 On the final day of the 2020 budget session, Pelkey announced his retirement from the Legislature.
 He subsequently endorsed local community activist, Karlee Provenza's campaign for Wyoming's House District 45.
-Provenza went on to win the General Election, defeating Republican Roxie Hensley by 160 votes.
+Provenza went on to win the General Election, defeating Republican Roxie Hensley.